iarsystems/crun-evaluation-guide/README.md

 The various checker functions examine the bookkeeping information and the buffer areas and report violations of correct heap usage.

->:warning: Using _heap checking_ makes it much easier to find heap usage errors, but it is **not** fail-safe.
+> [!WARNING]
->
+> - Using _heap checking_ makes it much easier to find heap usage errors, but it is **not** fail-safe.
->:warning: _Heap checking_ and _bounds checking_ can complement each other in identifying dynamic memory usage errors.
+> - _Heap checking_ and _bounds checking_ can complement each other in identifying dynamic memory usage errors.
 However, because of the potential impact in terms of performance and overhead, you are advised **not** to enable both at the same time.

 To run this example, do this: